lornajane/nexmo-developer/_documentation/voice/voice-api/building-blocks/connect-an-inbound-call.md

 # Connect an inbound call

-Connecting two calls with Nexmo is easy.
-In this example we'll accept an inbound call and make an outbound call that will be connected.
+Connecting two calls with Nexmo is a common use case.
+In this example we'll accept an inbound call, then make an outbound call and connect the two.

-Replace the following variables in the example below.
+To use the following example you we will need to replace a variable with the number to call.

 Key |	Description
 -- | --
 `YOUR_SECOND_NUMBER` |	The number you wish the inbound caller to be connected to.

+## Set up the server

+To respond to the incoming call, we'll need to be able to receive a webhook so the first step is to prepare the server.

 ```tabbed_content
 source: '_examples/voice/connect-an-inbound-call'
 ```

 You'll need to expose your server to the open internet.
 During development you can use a tool like [Ngrok](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) to do that.

 ## Associate an application to your webhook